gradha/gradha.github.io/src/articles/11-sweet-python-trap.rst

     TUrl("http://google.es")])
 ```

-This version in Nimrod is not very idiomatic (e.g. it does not use the
+This version in Nim is not very idiomatic (e.g. it does not use the
 `implicit result variable
 <http://nim-lang.org/tut1.html#result-variable>`_), but on top of offering a
 much cleaner syntax, this version has the advantage of the compiler doing its